aliejaz7/Hidden-Message-Extraction/README.md

 # Hidden-Message-Extraction
-A Python-based application was implemented to embed and extract hidden messages using the LSB audio steganography method
+Hidden Message Extraction from an Audio file using LSB audio steganography method with the help of Python deepspeech and streamlit library.